-This whole COVID situation has definitely messed up all my travel plans in the last year and a half, but it also allowed me to travel to places that I would have probably not even considered otherwise.
+This whole COVID situation has messed up all my travel plans in the last year and a half, but it also allowed me to travel to places that I would have probably not even considered otherwise.

 This time we only had three days and, given the uncertainty of travel allowances constantly changing, we decided not to get too far from London.
 Google Maps open, we crossed out all the places we had already been to and ended up choosing Kent AONB as our final destination.